 Remember that joining an existing group, if you can find one, is usually a better option.
 It will not cost you management fees, and it will already have a pre-established membership of people willing to attend events.
 However, if you can't find a group that caters to your specific interests, chances are good that other people are wishing that a group like that existed!
 So you might want to take a chance and start a Meetup!

 That’s how you use Meetup.
-If you’re interested, you can check out our other Meetup articles for some suggestions on great ways to start using Meetup.
-Also consider reading our article on how much Meetup may cost you to learn about potential fees that you may incur by using Meetup.
+You might wantn to consider reading our article on how much Meetup may cost you to learn about potential fees that you may incur by using Meetup.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.